 Include alerts from all checks, not just the selected checks.

-Include/exclude alerts marked as “ignored” or under maintenance in the alerts listing.
+Include/exclude alerts marked as “ignored” or under maintenance in the Latest Alerts listing.

 Include or exclude alerts that are no longer down in the alert listing.